 Helping someone deal with emotions biblically keeps them rooted in truth and love but also not running away from or hiding what’s happening inside them.
 Whatever they are going through inside may or may not make sense to us.

-How Does the Bible Say to Deal with Emotions and Feelings
+What Does the Bible Say About Emotions and Feelings

 There must be a healthy balance of recognizing where we are emotionally without submitting to our emotions.